jonathanhogg/flitter/docs/physics.md

 >
 > Starting a simulation with forces immediately applied can cause wild
 > instability due to massive forces being computed.
 This applies particularly
-> when using a collision force applier and particle starting positions that map
+> when using a collision force applier and particle starting positions that may
 > overlap.
 To avoid this, all forces can be "eased"-in with the `ease`
 > attribute.
 This specifies an amount of simulation time to linearly ramp up
 > the strength of the force applier, giving an amount of time for particles to